We create positive changes – environmentally, socially and economically – throughout the state of Baja California Sur.

 Casa Julia, a residential home that was built in 2015 using traditional and energy-efficient materials.

 - Museo Ruta de Plata, a historical mining museum / interpretative center that will open in 2018 and showcase the greater region.

 Restoration of the nineteenth century Ramona Smokestack — with the combined efforts of the Corredor Historíco CAREM, the International Community Foundation, the Ejido of El Triunfo and the Mexican government — was completed in mid-2018.
 By protecting this historic landmark, not only has the region’s cultural heritage and history been preserved, but also important safety issues have been addressed.
 Read more and learn how you can still help and be a part of this community endeavor.

 LA VENTANA & EL SARGENTO

 La Ventana and El Sargento serve as gateways to the Sierra Cacachilas mountain range, a large area of striking wilderness southeast of La Paz.
 Traditionally dedicated to fishing, these adjacent communities have become premier wind and kite surfing destinations.
 Given the proximity of Rancho Cacachilas, this region benefits by the creation of jobs and the offering of educational programs, including natural history presentations and livestock management courses on reversing desertification and the erosion of watersheds.
-In January 2017, Rancho Cacachilas opened The Mountain and Bike Hub in El Sargento.
+In January 2017, Rancho Cacachilas opened its Mountain & Bike Hub in El Sargento.
 In addition to being a bicycle shop, The Hub offers ecotourism adventures to encourage people to connect with nature and to appreciate and protect our natural and cultural heritage.
 Learn more about these and other activities by visiting the Rancho Cacachilas website.